About

 or: who's this clown?

 Hi!
 I'm Candace.
+I'm an award-winning multidisciplinary artist working across theatre, games, and beyond.
 My work is clown and queer; it seeks to challenge and stretch what is expected or known into a kinder, more caring, more attentive, and more inclusive space than the world at large.

 It needs to exist so I can.